Youth Training

 Our internship program additionally covers topics such as food insecurity and our food system, green industry career opportunities, land stewardship, post-harvest handling food safety, nutrition, and job skills that will serve our youth in any future endeavor.
 We invite our participants to share their unique interests and allow those to guide the group’s learning beyond our set curriculum.
 We invite outside educators to the farm to broaden our perspectives and learn from our extended community.

 The internship commitment is one full day per week in July and August.
 Interns are compensated with a stipend at the end of the summer.
-Apply now for the 2025 program.

 Apprenticeship track